 The matching process is not automatic.
 Your request is handled by a live human being.
 If we're able to provide a tutor for you, we will make the match as soon as we can.

-Immediately after you complete the signup process in Tracktion, you should receive a email at the address you provided explaining what will happen next.
+Immediately after you complete the signup process in Tracktion, you should receive an email at the address you provided explaining what will happen next.
 If you don't receive an email within a few minutes, check your SPAM folder.
-If it's not there, you should either call 436-3010 or stop by the CADE offices in 225 Alumni Hall.
+If it's not there, you should either call 607-436-3010 or stop by the SLC offices on the 2nd Floor of Milne Library.

 Where is tutoring?

-You'll meet in 225 Alumni Hall.
-Tutors are only permitted to work in a supervised area, and they must tutor only while CADE is open.
+You'll meet on the 2nd Floor of Milne Library.
+Tutors are only permitted to work in a supervised area, and they must tutor only while SLC is open.

 What if I can't make it to my appointment one week?

 If you're going to miss your appointment, you MUST notify your tutor in advance.
 The tutor's contact information is listed in the reminder emails you receive each week before your appointment.
-Twenty-four hours' notice is most appropriate.
-Failure to cancel before your tutor arrives at CADE will result in your session being marked a no-show.
+Twenty-four hours' notice of a cancelation is required.
+Failure to cancel 24 hours in advance will result in your session being marked a no-show.
 When you have two no-shows recorded, you will permanently lose your appointment for the semester and will not be permitted to reschedule.